MileHacker Logo

 • Greetings: Use "Namaste" with palms pressed together.
 Shake hands with men if they initiate; use Namaste for women unless they offer.

 • Modesty: Modest clothing is expected.
 Cover shoulders and knees when visiting temples.
-Remove shoes before entering temples, homes, and some shops.
+Remove shoes before entering temples, homes, and certain stores.

 • Photography: Always ask for permission before photographing individuals, particularly women and kids.
 Some religious sites restrict photography.